ejm/DiscordPlays/README.md

 `python3 discord_plays.py`

-By default, it will load its configuration from `config.json` in its relative path, but, you can set the environment variable `DISCORD_PLAYS_CONFIG` if you wish to load from a different location.
+By default, it will load its configuration from `config.json` in its relative path, but you can set the environment variable `DISCORD_PLAYS_CONFIG` if you wish to load from a different location.